noggynoggy/stringme-OBS/README.md

 python -m pip install pywin32
 pip install -r requirements.txt
 ```
 > Make sure the `python` command also corresponds with `Python 3.10.xx`.
-You can check with zhe command `python --version`.
+You can check with the command `python --version`.
 > If it errors, you might have not set up pip corretctly.
 Read: [help](https://pip.pypa.io/en/stable/installation/).

 2. Run OBS
-3. Run `stringme.py` with Python3
+3. Run `stringme.py` with Python
-   In Powershell with `python3 .\StringMe-OBS.py`
+   In Powershell with `python .\StringMe-OBS.py`
    In File Explorer by right clicking it, open with, Pyhton 3.*Version*.
 4. Add a new source where you want it to be displayed.
 Choose Browser source.
 Check the local file checkbox.
 Navigate to where you saved the files from this repro and choose `stringme.htm` (Not `stringme_tamplate.htm`!).
-Set the dimensions (⇅`70`, ⇄`2000` worked for me).
+Set dimensions (⇅`70`, ⇄`2000` worked for me).
 Delete all contents from the "Custom CSS" box.
-Check " shutdown source when not visible".
+Check "shutdown source when not visible".
 Check "Refresh browser when screen becomes active".
 Click OK.
 5. If necessary alt-drag the right side of the new source so the scrollbar is hidden.
 6. If nothing is dispayed click reload on the browser scource and make sure the script is still running.
 7. Hide `python.3.##.exe` from the Taskbar (if you want) with AHK or like [this](https://answers.microsoft.com/en-us/windows/forum/all/how-can-i-hide-a-specific-program-in-the-system/f7f09999-9397-44e8-b1d0-792a49d3721b).
 There is usefull console output, but your viewers won't gain much from it.